COVID-19 – Meetings, Events, and Weddings

 - You have symptoms and are concerned you may have COVID-19.
 Now what?
 (Flow chart)

 If you think you may have COVID-19 or were exposed to the virus, follow these steps to take care of yourself and protect others.

 - Guidance for Facility Owners

 - Guidance for Organizers of Meetings, Events, and Weddings (renters of facilities)

 - Guidance for Attendees at Meeting and Event Facilities

-- Meeting and Event Spaces – gathering limits and other rules for Step 3
+- Meeting and Event Spaces – current restrictions

 - Health Canada: Risk mitigation tool for gatherings and events operating during the COVID-19 pandemic